TST-Studio/tst-cli/README.md

 TST-Studio is passionate about making test creation as seamless as possible in any IDE.
 The `tst-cli` was created to ensure compatibility across many IDEs.

-For example, here is a fairly simple way to integrate the IDE command into **VSCODE**.
+For example, here is a fairly simple way to integrate the IDE command into **VSCode**.

 Assuming, the `package.json` commands have the following entry: